 At San Carlos Beach Park and Fisherman’s Shoreline Park

-Hours: Trail always open.
-Monterey State Historic Park, Custom House and Pacific House Museums: weekends and holidays, 10 am-4 pm
+Hours: The trail is always open.
+Monterey State Historic Park, Custom House, and Pacific House Museums: weekends and holidays, 10 am-4 pm

 Map: See here.

 Dogs: On a leash